s-spillias/GPT-Screening-Update/README.md

-# CI-Review: Collaborative Intelligence Paper Review System
+# GPT-Screening-Update: Collaborative Intelligence Paper Review System

 A web-based system for automated paper screening using various AI models.
 The system allows you to upload papers, define screening criteria, and use AI agents to assess papers based on those criteria.